ps-pat/Moonshine.jl/docs/src/quickstart.md

 two markers of `tree`.
 These are then splatted into `Ω` so that `Ω(positions(tree)[1:2]...)` represents ``[p_1, p_2)`` where ``p_k`` is the position of marker ``k``.
-Passing this interval as second argument to `graphplot` tells it to only consider edges, vertices and markers that are ancestral for it.
+Passing this interval as second argument to `plot_genealogy` tells it to only consider edges, vertices and markers that are ancestral for it.
 In particular, vertices are coloured according to the status of the markers included in the interval (which is only the first marker in our example): a vertex is red if all markers are derived, blue otherwise.
 This means